 Don’t Forget the Inside

-The inside of the bus gets just as dirty as the outside.
+The inside of the bus gets just as dirty as the outside, but cleaning the inside isn’t as simple as mixing a little bus wash soap with water.
 You may be able to find a comprehensive, full-service bus wash that takes care of the interior as well as the exterior, but don’t be surprised if you don’t.
 Your fleet might have its own cleaning service, but that’s no guarantee either.
+The interior is an often-overlooked part of learning how to wash a bus.

 Clean the Windows from the Inside

-You can’t claim you don’t do windows when you have a bus to take care of, and not just because of how many there are.
-Windows get dirty on commercial buses.
-Everyone touches them — it doesn’t take much for a bus window to end up smeared, greasy, and unsightly.
+You can’t claim to know how to wash a bus if you don’t know how to do the windows!
+There are lots of them, and they get so dirty!
+But even more so on the inside: Everyone touches them — it doesn’t take much for a bus window to end up smeared, greasy, and unsightly.
 To clean your windows, try using old newspapers to wipe down the panes after you spray them with cleaner.
 The material in newspapers doesn’t leave nearly as many streaks.
 Before you finish up, make sure you’ve cleaned the windshield, the driver’s side window, the panes on the door, and the glass in the back.

 Try a Gantry System for Cohesion